Zerodha logo

 1. End of Day (EOD) margins are not maintained

-The exchanges release margin files several times a day, with the final file published at 5:30 PM reflecting any movement in the stock during market close hours.
-The End of Day (EOD) file is updated accordingly with the latest margins.
-The displayed margin requirement on Kite is based on the most recent exchange file available, meaning it can change after market hours based on the EOD file.
+Exchanges release margin files several times a day, with the final file published in the evening reflecting any movement in the instrument during market close hours.
+The exchange updates the End of Day (EOD) file with the latest margins.
+Kite displays the margin requirement based on the most recent exchange file available, meaning it can change after market hours based on the EOD file.

-To avoid a margin shortfall, keeping sufficient funds in the Zerodha account above the margin requirement is recommended, with a buffer of 5% being sufficient on most days if there aren't significant price changes.
+To avoid a margin shortfall, keep sufficient funds in your Zerodha account above the margin requirement.
+A buffer of 5% is sufficient on most days if there are no significant price changes.

 Penalty structure

-Margin penalty is charged on the shortfall amount (difference between margin available and margin required) at the following rates:
+The exchange charges a margin penalty on the shortfall amount (difference between the margin available and the margin required) at the following rates:

 Shortfall amount Penalty Percentage